The opposition to smart meters in Arizona

 ADHS asked the Arizona Radiation Regulatory Agency (ARRA) to measure the radiation from the smart meters.
 ARRAs measurements were not done by professionals.
 They used a cheap instrument that was not suitable.
 It was not able to adequately measure pulsed microwaves, and the radio frequencies radiated from the PLC smart meters were outside the instrument's frequency band.
 The people at ARRA also didn't read the instruction manual, which says the instrument doesn't work correctly when used as close to the radiation source as they did (it works only in the "far field").

 There are too many problems and omissions in the ADHS report to list here.
-For a comprehensive list, see the various filings in the docket, where one individual spent 34 pages on his detailed comments.
+For a comprehensive list, see the various comments filed in the docket in November and December of 2014.

 It may seem surprising that such a low-quality report was produced by two state agencies entrusted with the public health.
 In the case of ARRA, they are also involved in overseeing the safety of APS's giant nuclear power plant outside Phoenix.